vedatcinbat/MovieAppReact_AspNetCore/README.md

-# This is a Movie App that built with React and ASP.NET Core - WebApi
+# Movie Website that built with React and ASP.NET Core - WebApi